CoE4BD/HadoopHowTo/hadoopMaven/hadoopMaven.md

 Enter the following command (make sure you have access to the Internet):
 	$ mvn -Declipse.workspace=/home/username/workspace \
 	eclipse:configure-workspace eclipse:eclipse
-*Note: remember to replace 'username' with your real user name*Replace the pom.xml file (under the directory SEIS736) with this one
+*Note: Remember to replace 'username' with your real user name*Replace the pom.xml file (under the directory SEIS736) with this one
 [pom.xml](https://github.com/CoE4BD/HadoopHowTo/blob/master/hadoopMaven/pom.xml)
-`$ mvn eclipse:clean eclipse:eclipse`### Set up M2_REPO environment variableGo to your home directory
+`$ mvn eclipse:clean eclipse:eclipse`### Set up M2_REPO environment variable*Note: This step is not needed on a Mac.*
+Go to your home directory
 `$ cd ~`
 Open .bashrc file with a text editor, and add the following line to the end of the file, then save and quit.
 `export M2_REPO=$HOME/.m2/repository`